 Thank you very much for seeking us out and wanting to be a part of our growing team!
-Due to the large volume of applications we receive we ask that you please take the following into consideration:
+Due to the large volume of applications, we receive we ask that you please take the following into consideration:

-Hiring of personnel is done on a rolling basis as additional employees are needed.
+The hiring of personnel is done on a rolling basis as additional employees are needed.
 We do not post job openings as our needs can change without notice; so please apply at any time.

-Applications may be submitted in person, via email, by fax or by mail.
+Applications may be submitted in person, via email, or by mail.
 Applicants should not expect a meeting or interview at the time of submission.
 Interviews will be arranged at a later date.
 When mailing please do not send applications by registered or certified mail.

-Health and Dental Insurance for full time employees working over thirty hours per week
+Health and Dental Insurance for full-time employees working over thirty hours per week

 Competitive paid earned and sick time package